MicrosoftDocs/xamarin-docs/docs/ios/platform/3d-touch.md

 The `MaximumPossibleForce` property returns the highest possible value for the `Force` property of the [UITouch](https://developer.xamarin.com/api/type/UIKit.UITouch/) based on the iOS device that the app is running on.

 > [!IMPORTANT]
-> **NOTE:** Changes in pressure will cause the `TouchesMoved` event to be raised, even if the X/Y coordinates have not changed.
+> Changes in pressure will cause the `TouchesMoved` event to be raised, even if the X/Y coordinates have not changed.
 Because of this change in behavior, your iOS apps should be prepared for the `TouchesMoved` event to be invoked more often and for the X/Y coordinates to be the same as the last `TouchesMoved` call.